Beyond Narratives: Clarifying TPLF Legitimacy and Exposing Abiy Ahmed’s Manipulation in Tigray

 Abiy Ahmed’s Manipulative Strategy

-Mislabeling the Tigray Defence Forces (TDF)
+Mislabeling the Tigray Defense Forces (TDF)

 Humanitarian and Regional Consequences